innolitics/rdm/rdm/init_files/documents/software_plan.md

     You may skip this task for the first public release.

     Look through historical problem reports and attempt to identify any adverse trends.
 For example, some software items may have many problem reports associated with them [[62304:9.6 and 14971:9.a]] or may have new or revised standards [[14971:9.b]].
-Also review past trends that were addressed in previous releases, as appropriate, and confirm the trends have been reversed [[62304:9.7.b]].
+Also, review past trends that were addressed in previous releases, as appropriate, and confirm the trends have been reversed [[62304:9.7.b]].

     Create change requests as appropriate.